St. George's Hall, London: Later uses of the hall

 After the German Reed Entertainments closed in 1895, the building changed its name to the Matinee Theatre, on 17 April 1897, presenting "high class vaudeville," but it was not very successful.
 A series of German plays were then produced, but in 1904 the hall closed.

 In 1905, magician John Nevil Maskelyne renovated, expanded and reopened the 'St George's Hall, England's New Home of Mystery,' on 24 January 1905 with The Coming Race by David Christie Murray and Maskelyne.
 Maskelyne's entertainments were called Maskelyne's Theatre of Mystery.
 The theatre also hosted meetings of The Magic Circle, an association of amateur and professional magicians, and its members David Devant and Maskelyne continued to give magic shows for many years.
 One was called Maskelyne and Devant's Mysteries, which was presented in August 1910.

 The hall was also used as a Bioscope Picture Palace, although with a reduced capacity of 500.
 The building also was used as the headquarters of the London Academy of Music.
 The hall was later converted to use as a skating rink.

 St. George's was finally acquired by Eric Maschwitz for the BBC in 1933 for broadcasts of vaudeville, comedy and revue shows, and opened as a studio on 25 November 1933.
-The BBC installed the original BBC Theatre Organ in 1936, a Compton Melotone and Electrostatic Organ, this enabled a wide range of sounds to be produced during performances.
+The BBC installed the BBC Theatre Organ in 1936, a Compton Melotone and Electrostatic Organ, this enabled a wide range of sounds to be produced during performances.
 Reginald Foort was appointed resident organist.
-The hall sustained extensive damage from bombing in March 1943, during World War II, and the studios moved to the Aeolian Hall, in New Bond Street.

-The building was demolished in 1966, and together with the site of the adjacent Queens Hall – original home of the Henry Wood promenade concerts – the location was used for the construction of the St Georges Hotel and Henry Wood House.
+The hall sustained extensive damage from bombing in September 1940, May 1941 (when the Queen's Hall across the road was destroyed) and March 1943.
+The BBC studios moved to the Aeolian Hall, in New Bond Street.
+The building was demolished in 1966, and together with the Queen's Hall site the location was used for the construction of the St George's Hotel (now called Treehouse Hotel London) and Henry Wood House.